NPLPackages/GoogleAnalytics/README.md

-# google_analystics
+# google_analytics
-A simple google analystics client for npl
+A simple google analytics client for npl